 - Gentle Strengthening Exercise: Gently restoring muscle strength to the muscle groups that support and stabilize the shoulder, particularly the rotator cuff and deltoid.

 Speak to an orthopedic shoulder specialist or a physical therapist before performing any shoulder arthritis exercises.

 If non-surgical treatment of one’s shoulder arthritis is no longer effective and one’s pain is severe, with there being pain preventing sleep and/or limiting activities of daily living, then surgery may be indicated.
 There are two surgical options that may be recommended depending on the condition:

 - Arthroscopy: Mild or moderate glenohumeral arthritis may be treated with arthroscopic shoulder surgery.
 Typically, the damaged joint is cleaned out–known as a debridement– removing bone spurs and repairing any tearing of the rotator cuff or bicep tendons.
 Arthroscopy does not cure arthritis and further treatments may be needed later on.
 However, this can often decrease pain and improve function.

-- Shoulder Replacement (Arthroplasty): When shoulder arthritis is severe, a shoulder replacement may be recommended.
+- Shoulder Replacement (Arthroplasty): When stiff shoulder is severe, a shoulder replacement may be recommended.
 With a shoulder replacement, the damaged humeral head is exchanged for a metal head and the socket is resurfaced with a plastic liner.
-If there is also tearing of the rotator cuff tendons in addition to shoulder arthritis, then a reverse total shoulder arthroplasty may be recommended.
+If there is also tearing of the rotator cuff tendons in addition to stiff shoulder, then a reverse total shoulder arthroplasty may be recommended.

 Dr. Cunningham is a shoulder specialist at Vail Summit Orthopaedics and Neurosurgery.
 He is an expert at diagnosing and treating shoulder arthritis for patients in Vail, Summit County, Aspen, and Denver, CO.
 Contact Dr. Cunningham today.